Skip to main content

 How can technology help intelligence analysts determine what’s important in order to effectively perform their analysis?

-• Video Sensemaking helps analysts understand vast amounts of video data by making video content searchable, summarizing it, and alerting users to videos of interest, all while incorporating user feedback to improve the systems.
+• Video Sensemaking helps analysts understand vast amounts of video data by making video content searchable, summarizing it, and alerting users to moments of interest, all while incorporating user feedback to improve the systems.

 Sensemaking Project Examples